 - 3.1 The council already has in place policies that may encourage more women to join and remain with the council at all levels.
 These policies work equally well for all council staff.
-These include: - A wide range of flexible working patterns including term time only and home working. - Family friendly benefits such as buying additional leave.
+These include: - A wide range of flexible working patterns including term time only and home working. - Family friendly benefits such as buying additional leave. - 3.2 The council's current gender pay gap is less than the national figure, however there is more that could be done to improve the opportunities for women at the council.
+The following actions were identified: - Review the pay profile within the pay grades to identify any pay inequalities.

-- 3.2 The council's current gender pay gap is significantly less than the national figure, however there is more that could be done to improve the opportunities for women at the council.
-The following actions were identified: - Review the pay profile within the pay grades to identify any pay inequalities. - Undertake unconscious bias training for managers to raise awareness of gender issues. - Promote family friendly policies and evaluate the take up of those policies.
-Determine what action should be taken, if any, to further encourage the take up of these policies. - Women and particularly those working part time, will be encouraged to participate in any management development programme. - 3.3 We have undertaken the following: - Reviewed the gender pay gap within pay grades, which may be considered a truer indicator of the difference in pay between men and women. - This identified that for six out of 13 grades, women are paid slightly more than men.
-Where there are pay gaps in favour of men, they are relatively small.
-There are two grades where the gap is slightly higher, this reflects recent male new starters who have come in on higher salaries within the pay range. - In looking at the pay gap for senior grades (Grade 10 and above), we have identified that women on average have 2 years less service with the council and are on average 2 years younger than men.
+- Undertake unconscious bias training for managers to raise awareness of gender issues. - Promote family friendly policies and evaluate the take up of those policies.
+Determine what action should be taken, if any, to further encourage the take up of these policies. - Women and particularly those working part time, will be encouraged to participate in any personal development programmes.

+3.3 We have undertaken the following:

+- Reviewed the gender pay gap within pay grades, which may be considered a truer indicator of the difference in pay between men and women. - This identified that for three out of 14 grades, women are paid slightly more than men.
+Where there are pay gaps in favour of men, they are relatively small and below the overall mean pay gap of 9.6.
+The most significant gap (mean pay gap 16.9) is within the senior leadership team. - In looking at the pay gap for senior grades (Grades 10 -13), we have identified that women on average have 2 years less service with the council and are on average 1 year younger than men.
 This could account for the generally small differences in pay.
 It is however a positive message as it suggests that women are obtaining more senior roles at a slightly younger age. - Continued to promote the council's family friendly policies and regularly remind our employees our flexible working policies via our Wellbeing Bulletin. - We undertook a survey of senior managers regarding the facilitation of more flexible and part time working at senior levels (Grade 10 and above).
-This resulted in the development of a Working Well Charter (to be launched in mid-2023) - The council appreciates the importance of utilising apprentices and offering apprenticeships as an opportunity for current staff to develop and also for those entering employment.
-Currently apprenticeships are offered in a wide range of specialism including management, Human Resources and Finance.
+This resulted in the development of a Working Well Charter (launched in mid-2023) - The council appreciates the importance of utilising apprentices and offering apprenticeships as an opportunity for current staff to develop and also for those entering employment.
+Currently apprenticeships are offered in a wide range of specialisms including management, Human Resources and Finance.
 Currently 91% of those colleagues on apprenticeships are female.
 Part-time colleagues are encouraged to undertake apprenticeships and additional support is offered to line managers to manage this with reasonable expectations of the staff member.
-Currently, all those undertaking apprenticeships are working full time. - Made Equality and Diversity and Unconscious Bias training mandatory for managers and all staff. - We have undertaken an exercise to update our workforce data to include all the protected characteristics and will produce an updated workforce profile, which will inform HR policy development.
+Currently, all those undertaking apprenticeships are working full time. - Made Equality and Diversity and Unconscious Bias training mandatory for managers and all staff. - We have undertaken an exercise to update our workforce data to include all the protected characteristics and will produce an updated workforce profile, which will inform HR policy development. - In the autumn of 2020, we established an employee led Equality, Diversity and Inclusion Network and appointed an Equalities and Community Engagement Officer. - In 2020, RBWM HR joined the local Integrated Care System HR Group, which co-operates on a range of common HR initiatives including equality and diversity.

-- In the autumn of 2020, we established an employee led Equality, Diversity and Inclusion Network and appointed an Equalities and Community Engagement Officer. - In 2020, RBWM HR joined the local Integrated Care System HR Group, which co-operates on a range of common HR initiatives including equality and diversity. - Since the end of the pandemic we have continued to operate flexibility in working arrangements that meet the needs of the employee and council.
+• Since the end of the pandemic we have continued to operate flexibility in working arrangements that meet the needs of the employee and council.
 In addition, we continue to promote our wellbeing support for staff conscious of the pressures on all staff and carers in particular.